STUDIO TIPS & ETIQUETTE

 Please keep your voice soft, be mindful of spa services and classes in session.

-Please remove shoes before entering yoga room.
+Please remove shoes before entering the yoga room.

 Please turn off all electronic devices (watches, cell phones, etc.)